An analysis of The Hymn of the Pearl using

 Via Positiva, Negativa, Creativa and Transformativa

 The Hymn of the Pearl offers a way of understanding what could be called the soul’s journey with the help of the model of four stages of Creation Spirituality.
 One of my old teachers, Matthew Fox, promoted a model of The Four Paths of Creation Spirituality (1) which I believe is essentially a meta-archetypal process of growth and transformation.
 It is also offers an invaluable map of the four stages of the journey of the world soul, as told in the creation story of Sophia.
+It also can offer invaluable insight into stages and dynamics in our own personal passage through life.

 Here are the four stages to help us step into this story of the Prince and the Pearl.

 Via Positiva represents the bounty of our beginnings, our origins, that offers support and nurturance for a life to come.
 The young prince is found in his well-endowed home base.
-“In the wealth and the glories of my Up-bringers, I was delighting, from the east our home…” begins the Hymn of the Pearl (ref).
+“In the wealth and the glories of my Up-bringers, I was delighting, from the east our home…” begins the Hymn of the Pearl.
 This is the place that every child deserves to find themselves in at birth, where they are loved, valued, and given the right emotional nourishment, as they are protected from the harsh challenges of the bigger world.
-This is the King and Queen archetypes at their best, where “source” is an ever-giving wellspring of divine order and nurturance.
+This phase also includes the King and Queen archetypes at their best, where “source” is an ever-giving wellspring of divine order and nurturance.
 In this fourfold model, this is called the Via Positiva, or the Way of an original and inherent state of grace.

 But then, from this place of origins, there is a descent, the Via Negativa.
 The Prince matures to the point where he is ready to step outside the nest, where it is natural and important for him to explore beyond the safety and comfort of his home.
 “I left the East and went down.”
 In the three fold stages of rites of passage, this is known as the separation.
 In Jung’s model of psycho-spiritual alchemy, this is the falling apart, called nigredo, and the dropping into the depths of one’s soul.
 It was here that the Prince gets lost.
 “I forgot that I was a King’s son, and became a slave to their king.
 I forgot all concerning the pearl for which my parents had sent me; and for the weight of their victuals I sank down into a deep sleep.”

 At the same time, this stage brings us to a place of action, where we are faced with a new task which is to bring the gift of our transformation into the world, to help others, and to be an agent of change in the society at large.
-Ghandi and Martin Luther King were such wonderful role models for this as we are also being called to stand up for collective human transformation, as our soul song neutralizes the control and tyranny of the fierce dragon.
+Gandhi and Martin Luther King were such wonderful role models for this as we are also being called to stand up for collective human transformation, as our soul song neutralizes the control and tyranny of the fierce dragon.